 So, lets take a tour of real, homemade, southern style banana pudding.

 You’ll need about 5 cups of custard or pudding.
-I am using my homemade custard, found here.
+I am using my homemade custard recipe, found here.

 To really send it over the top, and infuse the whole custard with banana flavor, put 3 almost ripe bananas into a 325 degree oven for 25 minutes.
 Don’t use fully ripe bananas, as they will get too watery in the oven and thin out your pudding.